HASP Logo

 All accepted research papers, SoK papers and position papers will be included in the ACM Digital Library; Work-in-Progress papers are not included.
 The proceedings will be published through ACM ICPS and available through the ACM Digital Library.

-Conflicts of Interest: A paper author has a conflict of interest with a PC member if and only if one or more of the following conditions holds: All paper authors are responsible to reveal any existing conflicts of interest, ideally at submission time, and at the very latest until the submission closing.
-They should jointly write an e-mail message to the program chairs, listing all conflicts of interests of all authors (if there are any).
-Papers with incorrect or incomplete conflict of interest information as of the submission closing time risk rejection.
+Conflicts of Interest: A paper author has a conflict of interest with a PC member if and only if one or more of the following conditions holds: All paper authors are responsible to reveal any existing conflicts of interest at submission time.
+Papers with incorrect or incomplete conflict of interest information as of the submission closing time risk rejection

 Mentoring Program